RyuKojiro/novafix/README.md

 ## The Solution

 The Console message above lets you know exactly what it needs.
-By disassembling `CGSSetWindowDepthLimit` on a machine that still has it, you can see it's a no-op (see note below), so injecting one doesn't hurt.
+By disassembling `CGSSetWindowDepthLimit` on a machine that still has it, you can see it's a no-op (see below), so injecting one doesn't hurt.

-libNova.A.dylib is a dylib containing just a function named `CGSSetWindowDepthLimit`.
-Using dyld's environment variables, it is injected before anything else, and the namespace is flattened, via launcher.sh.

-## A Note to Ambrosia Software

-This is easy to fix.
-Simply remove the call to CGSSetWindowDepthLimit.
-It is already a no-op anyways.

 	(lldb) disass -n CGSSetWindowDepthLimit
 	CoreGraphics`CGSSetWindowDepthLimit: